a7-software/slim-my-invoice/README.md

 This command fetches all the project dependencies and creates a WAR file named `slimmyinvoice.war` in the `/target` folder.

 ## Deployment
-In order to deploy the server, please follow the next step:
+In order to deploy the server, please follow the next steps:
 * Install [Java 6](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html) and [Tomcat 7](https://tomcat.apache.org/download-70.cgi) on a machine
 * Create a folder `/var/lib/slimmyinvoice/databases/` and allow read/write permissions on that folder
 * Rename the WAR file to `ROOT.war`